 Apple Devices is an important tool for Windows users with iPhones or iPads, particularly now that iTunes has become increasingly bloated and outdated.
 The app keeps the focus on your hardware, without a music store, podcast section, or TV library getting in the way.

-As mentioned, Apple split iTunes into multiple dedicated apps.
-Apple Devices handles backup, restore, and updates, while music and video content purchased through the Apple Store or the old iTunes app can still be accessed through Apple Music and Apple TV separately.
+As mentioned above, Apple split iTunes into multiple dedicated apps.
+Apple Devices handles backups, restores, and updates, while music and video content purchased through the Apple Store or the old iTunes app can still be accessed separately through Apple Music and Apple TV.

 Apple Devices takes care of all iPhone, iPad, and iPod update and backup tasks, including resets and restores.
-It works as a direct connection between your device and Windows, showing you what you need and offering only the options that matter.
-It stays out of the way until you actually need it, and when you do, it works without complications.
+It works as a direct connection between your Apple device and your Windows computer, showing you what you need and keeping its focus on what matters.
+It stays out of the way until you need it, and when you do, it works without complications.

-For Windows users, this app fills an important gap.
+The app fills an important gap for Windows users.
 Unlike macOS, where Finder handles Apple device management natively, Windows has no built-in equivalent.
-Apple Devices gives Windows users a proper way to manage files on their mobile Apple devices, including transferring photos, music, documents, and videos.
+Apple Devices gives Windows users a proper way to manage files on their Apple mobile devices, including transferring photos, music, documents, and videos.
 The sync option means that every time you connect your iPhone, iPad, or iPod to your computer, your files are backed up automatically.
 Syncing works both over a direct USB connection and across a shared Wi-Fi network.

 Beyond local backups, Apple Devices also lets you back up to your iCloud account, either fully or selectively.
-This is especially useful for older iPod users whose devices can connect directly to iCloud.
+This is especially useful for older iPod users whose devices can connect to iCloud directly.
 Automatic iCloud syncing can also be configured to run in the background.

 The app also lets you encrypt both local and iCloud backup files, keeping them protected and accessible only to users with the password.